Nicolay Ramm

-Nicolay André Ramm (born 23 December 1988 in Bærum) is a Norwegian journalist, recording artist, presenter, comedian and actor.
+Nicolay André Ramm (born 23 December 1988) is a Norwegian journalist, recording artist, presenter, comedian and actor.

 Education and work

 He has a journalism degree from Oslo University College, and he has a theater degree from East 15 Acting School in London.

 Ramm started his career in NRK Sport and VG-sporten, with several years as a sports journalist.
 He later became the host of the online initiative Helt Ramm on NRK, and he has made several programs linked to major sporting events.